-All exploration activities that the Corporation undertakes through MRDM must be carried out on valid exploration licenses or prospecting permits issued by the Departamento Nacional de Produção Mineral ("DNPM"), a department of the Brazilian federal government.
+Under current regulations, all exploration activities that the Corporation undertakes through MRDM must be carried out on valid exploration licenses or prospecting permits issued by the Departamento Nacional de Produção Mineral ("DNPM"), a department of the Brazilian federal government.
 The DNPM is responsible for the administration of all mining and exploration licenses, and prospecting permits.
 According to local regulations, MRDM must submit a final exploration report before the expiry date of any license or permit, which is usually three years from the date of grant.
+However, Brazilian mining laws and regulations are currently undergoing a major restructuring, and draft legislation to this effect has been submitted to the federal legislature for review and approval.
+The effects of this restructuring will, if adopted, be far-reaching in the ways that mining rights can be acquired and maintained in that country.
+Current proposals include an auction process for new licenses, minimum expenditures designed to eliminate the "warehousing" of mining permits and licenses as well as new fee They also provide for land owner participation where applicable.
+It is the Corporation's understanding, based on consultations with local counsel, that licenses currently held in good standing will be grandfathered and not subject to certain requirements of the proposed new regime.

-A portion of the exploration and project development work is taking place on a mining concession at a brownfield site that was previously owned and operated by Vale.
-MRDM owns the surface rights and the environmental licenses required to execute the exploration and other work programs that must be obtained prior to any work being undertaken.
-Each year, MRDM pays the Brazilian government an annual fee based on the number of hectares forming part of each license (Taxa Anual por Hectare).
+The project development and construction work is taking place on a mining concession on which MRDM owns the surface rights and the environmental licenses required to execute the construction of the Project.
+Each year, MRDM also pays the Brazilian government an annual fee based on the number of hectares forming part of each license (Taxa Anual por Hectare).

 As at the date hereof, the licenses held by MRDM represented a total of 28,000 hectares.
 When RDM enters into production, MRDM will pay the Brazilian government a 1% royalty fee (the "CFEM") on the value of the ore produced.
+However, and as mentioned above, the Brazilian government is currently considering the adoption of new mining legislation which would include increases in the CFEM royalties.
+(See also "Risk Factors - Foreign Jurisdictions").